harshgondaliya/Multi-feature-Smart-Stick-for-Blind/README.md

 Stick Searching > Water Sensing > Obstacle Sensing [_Video Link_](https://drive.google.com/open?id=1a4C9jij5G8dznrQMwNZcQ9HBPovyn7AU)

-This is because, before alarming the blind about a 3m distant object, it is more important to give him notice of the impending water.
+It is because before alarming the blind about a 3m distant object, it is more important to give him notice of the impending water.
 Moreover, if the blind wants to use Stick Searching feature then the rest two features will come in no use.